-Remember: patients will talk about, review, promote your practice, or dissuade prospective patients on these sites whether or not you make the time to monitor and manage your profile.
+Remember: patients will talk about, review, promote your practice, or dissuade prospective patients on these sites whether or not you take the time to monitor and manage your profile.
 You may as well join in on the conversation!

 Yelp is one of the world’s biggest review sites – with lots of business categories to choose from, including physicians and healthcare providers.
 To claim your practice listing on Yelp for Business, just visit https://biz.yelp.com/.
 You can also check out the ReviewTrackers guide on claiming your Yelp page.

 You can claim and maintain a free profile on Healthgrades by registering on the site at https://update.healthgrades.com.
 The site also features sponsored programs for providers looking to promote their practice.
 If you’re managing or marketing a hospital or other healthcare facility, be sure to check out Healthgrades’ solutions suite to foster growth, expand engagement, and improve performance.

 To claim your listing on Vitals, visit vitals.com and sign up.
 You can manage and edit your information, including display name, practice address, specialties and expertise, and education and awards.
 Once you’ve established a profile, you can begin responding to reviews.